End of Life Care Enables Elders to Die at Home with Dignity

 In our experience, pain can be controlled with various drugs.
 Morphine is most commonly used and is excellent.
 It blocks most pain and helps with breathing difficulties while giving a slight euphoria [a feeling of happiness or a peaceful mind].

 If there is an increase in your elderly loved one’s level of pain or agitation, please contact Daughterly Care immediately, no matter what time of day or night.
-Perhaps the Palliative Care Team left additional pain control medication that can be given pro re nata i.e. as needed.
+The Palliative Care Team have likely left additional pain control medication that can be given pro re nata i.e. as needed.
 We can talk you through the administration process or send a Registered Nurse.
+Paid Caregivers cannot legally administer medication on a pro re nata basis.

 In the 22 years of providing End of Life care for Elders, only 2 clients have experienced pain that could not be controlled at home.
 Both the clients’ GP / Doctors would not allow the Community Palliative Care Team to be on-board.
 In this instance, we recommended the 2 clients go to hospital for their pain management.
-As a result of those two cases when a GP tells our client or us that the Palliative Care Team is not needed – we don’t accept that advice and advocate for the Palliative Care team to be involved.
+As a result of those two cases when a GP tells our client or us that the Community Palliative Care Team is not needed, or the family do not want to register with the Community Palliative Care Team, we cannot continue to provide care.

 It is normal for an older person to lose his/her appetite and take in less food and water as the body begins to shut down.
 Once someone is no longer able to swallow any liquid, they dehydrate and will die within approximately a week (although more commonly 3 days).
 Once the Elder is unable to swallow, it’s important for families and Caregivers to stop trying to feed the person.
 This includes liquids because this will only cause aspiration (food/fluids going into the lungs), choking and greater distress.